 So how will it all end?
 That's up to you to decide.
 The game is currently scheduled to ship in March next year and we couldn't be more excited about it; you can bet your bottom dollar that we'll be doing everything in our power to get more time with the title between now and then.
 If you have any questions you'd like answered about the game, let us know in the comments and we'll chase up EA for answers.

-The Good: We get to decide how it ends!
+Pros: We get to decide how it ends!

-The Bad: It ends
+Cons: It ends